 BI tools can be complicated and intricate to use and learn.
 However, as healthcare itself has changed, so have the BI tools.
 Now doctors and other healthcare specialists have a means of obtaining information simply, without requiring knowledge of coding or databases.

 Self-service tools also make front-line workers more efficient and productive.
-They let healthcare providers locate information in real-time to develop their decision-making ability.
+They let IT healthcare providers locate information in real-time to develop their decision-making ability.
 In addition, these self-service tools permit easy customization so that patients too can follow the data presented.

 Health data intelligence helps doctors understand why a treatment that worked for one patient might or might not for another.
 Business analytics in healthcare can illustrate the risks of particular therapy based on a patient’s present condition and medication.
 Treatments can be personalized based on specific genetic blueprints, allowing for a better-targeted resolution.

 The more customized treatment guarantees that patients acquire targeted services centered on their specific illnesses or condition.
-Customized treatment options drive enhanced patient outcomes, leading to overall more agreeable quality of life.
+Customized treatment options drive enhanced patient outcomes, leading to an overall more agreeable quality of life.

 In addition, clinical and hospital business intelligence assists in making the facilities themselves more capable and productive, improving wait circumstances and overall service quality.